 As the Design Lead in a focused 3-member team,

-I was responsible for driving the product’s transformation — from vision and user research to delivery and iteration.
+I was responsible for driving the product’s transformation right from vision and user research to delivery and iteration.
 My role spanned across strategic planning, hands-on design, and stakeholder alignment.

 Designing for More Than Looks

-At Mobikwik, launching features like Gold Loans, UPI, Microfinance, and Bus Ticket Booking wasn’t just about UI—it was about making them valuable, viable, and scalable.
+At Mobikwik, launching features like Gold Loans, UPI, Microfinance, and Bus Ticket Booking was not just about some service and the fanct UI, it was about making them valuable, viable, and scalable.

 Understanding the Why